saucelabs/sauce-docs/docs/visual-testing/workflows/api-lifecycle.md

 ### 4. Finish Build

-Finally, finish the build process to mark it as complete.
+Finally, finish the build to mark it as complete.

 **GraphQL Mutation:**